 Reminding women they’re women lowers their math test scores.
-While Reminding blacks they’re black lowers their scores.
+While Reminding blacks they’re black lower their scores.
 But reminding Asians they’re Asians raises their math scores.

-Similarly, people taking a test with many age-related words results in the test-takers walking slower.
+Similarly, people taking a test with many age-related words result in the test-takers walking slower.

 Students also interrupted other people’s conversations right away or waited indefinitely depending if they were primed with politeness or rudeness.